lafvintech/LAFVIN-Desktop-AI-Gimbal-Robot/docs/source/Introduction.rst

 Technical Parameters
 --------------------

-- The figure below shows the component definitions:
+- **The figure below shows the component definitions for the main control board:**

 .. image:: _static/Introduction/1.component.png
    :width: 600